Mach-O: Segment number and section numbers

 The segments and sections are located by segment number and section number in the compressed and uncompressed link edit information sections.

 A segment value of 3 would mean the offset to the data of the fourth segment load command in the Mach-O file starting from zero up (0,1,2,3 = 4th segment).

 Sections are also numbered from sections 1 and up.
 Section value zero is used in the symbol table for symbols that are not defined in any section (undefined).
 Such as a method, or data that exist within another binaries symbol table section.

 A segment that has seven sections would mean the last section is 8.
 Then if the following segment load command has three sections they are labelled as sections 9, 10, and 11.
 A section number of 10 would mean the second segment, section 2.

 One would not be able to properly read the symbol table and linking information if we do not store the order the sections are read in and their address/file offset position.

 One can easily use file offset without using the RAM addresses and relocations to build a symbol reader and to read the link edit sections and even map method calls or design a disassembler.

 If building a Mach-O loader, then you want to dump the sections to the defined RAM addresses plus a base address to keep applications spaced apart so they do not write over one another.

 The segment names and section names can be renamed to anything you like and there link will be no problems locating the appropriate sections by section number, or segment number as long as you do not alter the order the segment commands go in.

 Link libraries

 Link libraries are the same as any other Mach-O binary, just that there is no command that specifies the main entry point at which the program begins.

 There are three load commands for loading a link library file.

-Load command type 0x0000000C are for the full file path to the dynamically linked shared library.
+Load command type 0x0000000C is for the full file path to the dynamically linked shared library.

-Load command type 0x0000000D are for dynamically linked shared locations from the application's current path.
+Load command type 0x0000000D is for dynamically linked shared locations from the application's current path.

 Load command type 0x00000018 is for a dynamically linked shared library that is allowed to be missing.
 The symbol names exist in other link libraries and are used if the library is missing meaning all symbols are weak imported.

 The link library command is read as follows: